 If you care about what happens to your money, home and other property after you pass away, you need a will.
 Even if you're young or your estate is modest, you should have a legally valid and up-to-date will.
-If you have minor children, having a will may be the only legal way to name a guardian for your children.

 It’s a good idea to consult with an attorney about getting a will; seeking an attorney's help can ensure your will accomplishes what you intend.

-Here, we discuss the benefits of having a will and why a will is vital to your estate plan.
+Here's why a will is vital to your estate plan.

 1. Choose Who Gets Your Property